dhanabal-s/Design-Pattern/Creational Pattern/Singleton Pattern/Statement.md

 # Singleton Pattern

-Singleton Pattern ensure, the class has **only one instance** and provide global point to access it.
+Singleton Pattern ensure the class has **only one instance** and provide global point to access it.

 # Problem
 Just think about _online store_.